Skip to main content

 The SBIR and STTR Programs are non-dilutive funds dedicated to the research and development of new technologies with commercial value.
 Non-dilutive funds are funds that do not require a business to give up equity or ownership of their company.
 Whether you are a beginner, or a novice in the grant research and grant writing process, the Elevate Idaho Team is here to assist you every step of the way!

-For more information contact: Lori Manning, Director of the Idaho PTAC Office or Teresa McKnight, CEO of REDI.
+For more information contact: Teresa McKnight, CEO of REDI.

 Services